ItaiOz/Chicken-Invaders/README.md

 - Move Semantics
 - Smart Pointers

-## Menu Screen - There is an option wheter to play as a single player or with two players.
+## Menu Screen - There is an option whether to play as a single player or with two players.
 Both players keys are controlled from the keyboard.

 ![c1](https://user-images.githubusercontent.com/72853162/108995754-39205100-76a6-11eb-971e-7d2f3a9acbcc.JPG)
 ![c2](https://user-images.githubusercontent.com/72853162/108995761-3aea1480-76a6-11eb-9c0b-be5ae0e12289.JPG)